taymyr/lagom-soap-client/README.md

 * Configure SOAP client `play.soap.services.<SERVICE_CLASS>.singleton` as Singleton for better performance. *Warning*: It can be **NOT** thread-safe.
 More details see on [CXF docs](http://cxf.apache.org/faq.html#FAQ-AreJAX-WSclientproxiesthreadsafe%3F) (Default value `false`)

+* Configure max log size of you soap-client `play.soap.services.<SERVICE_CLASS>.log-size` (Default value 48 kB).
+When you use log-size more than 128 kbytes CXF creates temporary files that contains messages, and CXF deletes files by itself.

 ```HOCON
 lagom.circuit-breaker {
   default.exception-whitelist = [